AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/custom.md

 ---
 # Custom Commands and Tools

-Learn how to improve document workflow productivity by using custom commands and toolsets.
+Learn how to improve document workflow productivity by using custom commands and tools.
 Then, share your new commands and tools with co-workers to help improve organizational efficiency.

 >[!NOTE]
 >